xmengkinaxis/CPP/System Design Interview Checklist.md

 ### Serviceability or Manageability (simplicity):
 is the simplicity and speed with which a a system can be repaired or maintained.
 The ease of diagnosing and understanding problems when they occur, ease of making updates or modifications, and how simple the system is to operate

+### Durability
+The data, once uploaded, shouldn't be lost unless users explicitly delete that data.

 ## 1.3 Prioritize requirements
 Break it down, to the most important, minimal features for your system.